 Cohort Fall 2019/Spring 2020

-Lauren is mixed with Mexican, Czechoslavakian, and American backgrounds.
-Her pronouns are: She, Hers, Her, and Ella.
-Originally from Gallup, New Mexico, Lauren has lived in Albuquerque for almost four years now as she is attending UNM.
-She is currently a senior this academic year, studying Philosophy Pre-Law & Women's Studies.
-Her main academic interests are in Gender Studies, Chicana Studies, Women Studies, and Androgynous Studies.
-Her ultimate professional goal would be to become a professor because she values the importance of education and critical thinking.
+Originally from Gallup, New Mexico, Lauren has lived in Albuquerque for almost five years now while attending UNM.
+Her pronouns are she/her.
+She graduated from UNM with a BA in Philosophy Pre-Law & Women's Studies.
+Lauren is currently pursuing her Master's in American Studies at UNM.
+Her main academic interests are in Gender Studies, Chicana Studies, Women Studies, Feminist Theory, Legal Studies, and Androgynous Studies.

 Gene Alyza Hilario is a senior undergraduate student at the University of New Mexico, studying a double major in Statistics and Economics.
 She is expected to graduate in the Spring of 2020.
 Gene is an immigrant from the Philippines and has been living in New Mexico for almost three years when she joined the Institute.
 She strongly believes that the youth is the hope of the nation and that together, we can solve social and environmental injustices one step at a time.